longturn/freeciv21/docs/General/Manuals/client-manual.rst

 At the bottom of the segment are four buttons: :guilabel:`Add`, :guilabel:`Move Up`, :guilabel:`Move Down`, and :guilabel:`Delete`.
 Clicking on :guilabel:`Add`, will open a pop up menu showing all of the items that the city can produce.
-Click on the item and it will be added to the bottom of the work list above.
+Clicking on the item will add it to the bottom of the work list above.
 If you wish to move this new item or another item in the work list up, click (select) it from the work list and click the :guilabel:`Move Up` button.
 Same action for the :guilabel:`Move Down` button.
-To remove the item from the work list, click (select) an item in the work list and click on :guilabel:`Delete`.
-You can also double click on an item in the work list and it will be removed from the work list.
+To remove the item from the work list, select an item in the work list and click on :guilabel:`Delete`.
+You can also double-click on an item in the work list and it will be removed from the work list.

 One more feature of the :guilabel:`Production` tab is the work list editor.
-You can save work lists for use later.
-To get started, populate the work list with a grouping of things you want to build.
+You can save work lists for later use.
+To get started, populate the work list with things you want to build.
 This can be a collection of city improvements, units and wonders.
 Once you have the list configured the way you like it, right-click on the work list canvas and a pop up menu will show.
 Start by selecting :guilabel:`Save Worklist`.
 A dialog box will pop up allowing you to give the list a name.
 If you clear out the work list on the :guilabel:`Production` tab and then right-click on the work list canvas, you can pick :guilabel:`Insert Worklist` or :guilabel:`Change Worklist` from the sub-menu. :guilabel:`Insert Worklist` will add the items in the saved work list to the main work list. :guilabel:`Change Worklist` will clear what is in the main work list and replace it with the saved work list.

-We will discuss the :guilabel:`Governor` tab in a bit.
 Moving to the center, we can see the city citizen tile output segment and the city's full vision radius highlighted over the main map as highlighted in Figure 48.
-This city is size 3, so this means that 4 tiles can be worked by the citizens.
+This city is size 3, which means 4 tiles can be worked by the citizens.
 The city center is worked for free and then 3 other tiles are being worked.
-In this example, there is a forest/river+silk tile, grassland+irrigation, and a grassland/river tile being worked.
+In this example, there is a forest with a river and silk, grassland with irrigation, and a grassland with a river tile being worked.
 You can click on the city center and the client will automatically pick the best tiles for net food to aid city growth.
 You can also click on a tile to remove the citizen from the tile and then click another tile to have the citizen work another tile.
-This is commonly referred to a city micromanagement.
+This is commonly referred to as city micromanagement.
 If you remove a citizen from working a tile, take a look at the top center segment.
 The citizens icon bar will show one entertainer specialist.
 If you want to change the entertainer to a scientist or a taxman, you can click on it in the icon bar to change.

 .. figure:: ../../_static/images/gui-elements/city-dialog-center.png
   :align: center